JVHallam/vimrun/docs/future_features.md

     * If the number of exercises in the file = the number of exercises total, remove the final line from the file

     * :echo pow( 2, 0 ) => 1

+* Syncronising sessions:
+    * Upon running vimrun
+        * SFTP into the server
+        * grab the file
+        * compare the 2 ( check if the current is later than the server )
+        * Either get the latest from the server or do nothing
+        * create the next session
+        * put that version to the server

 * file browsing exercise:
 	* In one tab, you have the list of commands to do